73VW/Publishing-to-PyPI-with-pbr-and-Travis/README.rst

 `Setup.py`
 ----------

-As you can see in the `setup.py`_ file included in this repository, the syntax is quite basic.
+As you can see in the `python setup`_ file included in this repository, the syntax is quite basic.

 .. code:: python